-The research found one in five Australians don't have enough saved to cover even a \$500 setback - that's 3.6 million adults nationwide.
+The research found one in five Australians didn't have enough saved to cover even a \$500 setback - that's 3.6 million people nationwide.

-Bessie Hassan, Money Expert at finder.com.au, says the findings are 'alarming' - and proof that it's very tight for many Australian households out there.
+Bessie Hassan, Money Expert at finder.com.au, said the findings were 'alarming' - and it was proof that it's very tight for many Australian households out there.

-"Minor emergencies like car repairs or a root canal can happen at any time, but for the majority of Australians such unexpected costs could mean a financial nightmare," she says.
+"Minor emergencies like car repairs or a root canal can happen at any time, but for the majority of Australian's such unexpected costs could mean a financial nightmare," she said.

-Shockingly, almost one in eight Australians (12%) have less than \$100 on hand for an emergency.
+Shockingly - almost one in eight Australians (12%) had less than \$100 on hand for an emergency.

-"These people would be under enormous pressure if something went wrong - not a position anyone wants to be in," she says.
+"Those people would be under enormous pressure if something went wrong - not a position anyone wants to be in," she said.